Police (RCMP) Services

 - General Duty - Includes day-to-day policing and traffic enforcement

-- General Investigation - Actively targets specific crimes and individuals involving drugs, serious assaults, major thefts
+- General Investigation - Actively targets specific crimes and individuals involving drugs, serious assaults, major thefts and other high-profile cases

 - Traffic - Primarily involves Motor Vehicle Act enforcement such as seat belt, speeding and accident investigation